-(a) The default rates set forth here are for a ten year term debt security.
-If a debt security is less than ten years then the probability of default is adjusted to a lower percentage for the shorter period which may move the security higher on our risk rating scale.
+(a) The default rates set forth are for a ten year term debt security.
+If a debt security is less than ten years, then the probability of default is adjusted to a lower percentage for the shorter period, which may move the security higher on our risk rating scale.

 The above scale gives an indication of the probability of default and the magnitude of the loss if there is a default.
 Our policy is to stop accruing interest on an investment if we determine that interest is no longer collectible.
 At September 30, 2007, one investment was on non-accrual and at September 30, 2006, no payments were past due on any of our debt securities.
-We do not risk rate our equity securities.
+Additionally, we do not risk rate our equity securities.

-The following table lists the risk ratings for all non-syndicated loans in our portfolio at September 30, 2007 and September 30, 2006, representing approximately 79% and 73%, respectively, of all loans in our portfolio:
+The following table lists the risk ratings for all non-syndicated loans in our portfolio at September 30, 2007 and September 30, 2006, representing approximately 79% and 73%, respectively, of all loans in our portfolio at the end of each period:

 Rating Sept.
 30, 2007 Sept.
 30, 2006

-Average 7.3 7.2
+Average 7,3 7.2

 Weighted Average 7.1 7.2

 Highest 9.0 9.0

 Lowest 4.0 6.0

-The following table lists the risk ratings for syndicated loans in our portfolio that are not currently rated by an NRSRO at September 30, 2007 and September 30, 2006, representing approximately 4% and 17%, respectively, of all loans in our portfolio:
+The following table lists the risk ratings for syndicated loans in our portfolio that were not rated by an NRSRO at September 30, 2007 and September 30, 2006, representing approximately 4% and 17%, respectively, of all loans in our portfolio at the end of each period: